Adaptive Thouless--Anderson--Palmer equation for higher-order Markov random fields: TAP equation of -spin Ising Sherrington-Kirkpatrick model

 The $p$-spin Ising SK model is defined as

 The approximate equations derived by naive mean-field approximation with diagonal consistency are Eqs.~\eqref{eq:adaptiveTAPEquation-m}, \eqref{eq:minimumCondition_I-SusP_m_higher-order}, \eqref{eq:susceptibility_I-SusP_higher-order} and \eqref{eq:diagonalConsistency_I-SusP_higher-order}, where $\hat{v}_i = 1$.
 We can reproduce the TAP equation of the $p$-spin Ising SK model in \eref{eq:p_spin_Ising_SK} by using the expansion with respect to the couplings.
-We introduce the auxiliary parameter $\beta \in [0, 1]$ to \eref{eq:susceptibility_I-SusP_higher-order}, as
+We introduce the auxiliary parameter $\alpha \in [0, 1]$ that describes the strength of the interaction to \eref{eq:susceptibility_I-SusP_higher-order}, as

 and to \eref{eq:diagonalConsistency_I-SusP_higher-order}, as